erazortt/DoViBaker/README.md

 ```

 # DoViLutGen.exe
-This application generates LUTs for conversions from BT.2100 PQ to BT.2100 HLG or to BT.2020 SDR.
+This application generates LUTs for conversions from BT.2100 PQ to either: BT.2100 HLG or BT.2020 SDR or BT.709 SDR.
 The PQ to HLG conversion is based on BT.2408-7 in conjunction with BT.2100-2.
 The LUTs will only process input values up to 1000 nits and will clip anything above that.
 If the PQ source has brightness levels above that, use [DoViTonemap](#dovitonemap) to tonemap the PQ stream to 1000 nits.

-The generated SDR LUTs provide no colorspace conversion, and create a BT.2020 output.
-For conversions to BT.709 an additional color conversion is necessary.
-This can be done using http://avisynth.nl/index.php/Avsresize.

 ```
 usage: DoViLutGen.exe <output_file> <lut_size> (<normalized_input>) (<sdr>) (<sdr_gain>) (<sdr_compression>)